xterm-x11/docs/docs/copy-paste.md

 +
 - [ ] EXPLAIN WHY SHIFT ABOVE ^

-**TIP** If you ever need to switch the target buffer back to PRIMARY, either remove the `XTerm.vt100.selectToClipboard:` resource or explicitly set it to `XTerm.vt100.selectToClipboard: false`.

 Also see [Configure](configure.md).

-REWRITE THE BELOW SECTIONS
+CONTINUE REWRITING THE BELOW SECTIONS

 ## Copying text in an XTerm window